Implicit vs Unfolded Graph Neural Networks: Introduction

-Secondly, \textit{unfolded} GNN (UGNN) architectures are formed via graph propagation layers patterned after the unfolded descent iterations of some graph-regularized energy function \citep{chen2021graph,liu2021elastic,ma2020unified,pan2021a,thatpaper,zhu2021interpreting}.
-In this way, the node embeddings at each UGNN layer can be interpreted as increasingly refined approximations to an interpretable energy minimizer, which can be nested within a bi-level optimization framework \citep{wang2016learning} for supervised training akin to IGNN.
-More broadly, similar unfolding strategies have previously been adopted for designing a variety of new deep architectures or interpreting existing ones \citep{hamburger,gregor2010learning,Hao2017sparse,hershey2014deep,Sprechmann15,velivckovic2019neural}.
+Secondly, \textit{unfolded} GNN (UGNN) architectures are formed via graph propagation layers patterned after the unfolded descent iterations of some graph-regularized energy function \citep{chen2021graph,di2023understanding,liu2021elastic,ma2020unified,pan2021a,lazygnn,yang2021,thatpaper,zhu2021interpreting}; Figure \ref{fig:intro-figure} contains an illustration.
+In this way, the node embeddings at each UGNN layer can be viewed as increasingly refined approximations to an interpretable energy minimizer, which can be nested within a bilevel optimization framework \citep{wang2016learning} for supervised training akin to IGNN.
+More broadly, similar unfolding strategies have previously been adopted for designing a variety of new deep architectures or interpreting existing ones \citep{hamburger,gregor2010learning,Hao2017sparse,hershey2014deep,Sprechmann15,velivckovic2019neural,yang2022transformers}.